WORK IN PROGRESS. There are no tracklist nor material sequence known for that short lived project so we tried to gather and organize songs that could fit the timeline and the vibe of the project, leftover tracks from All Eyez On Me and from Outlaw Immortalz : Thug Life II. We saw the thing as Thug L

 1995/12/14 (?).
 Kadafi says "Young Thugs", "Outlaw

-Immortalz" and "Thug Life" at the end (so from late 95 - early 96, before Syke left Death Row).
+Immortalz" and "Thug Life" at the end of the song (so from late 95 - early 96, before Syke left Death Row).
 Probably recorded for the Thug Pound project.
 The

 music of this track will be re-used for "Ginseng Power/Coast II Coast/Thug Nigga" in One Nation.